-Rheumatoid and degenerative arthritis
+Rheumatoid and Degenerative Arthritis

 Commonly seen in men and women over 40, degenerative arthritis usually affects the ends of the fingers or base of the thumb.
 When measures like heat, rest and anti-inflammatories fail to deliver adequate relief, surgical reconstruction often provides excellent results.
 Rheumatoid arthritis is a very complex condition, affecting multiple areas of the body.
-Like degenerative arthritis, surgical intervention may be called for when conservative measures fall short.
+Like degenerative arthritis, surgical intervention may be necessary when conservative measures fall short.
 The specialists at the Hand Surgery Centre can diagnose and suggest treatments designed to bring relief and satisfactory long-term management.

-Joint injuries and replacement
+Joint Injuries and Replacement

 Common to fingers, hands and forearms, burns of the 3rd degree require prompt medical attention.
 Because tissue has actually been destroyed, they pose a major risk of infection, and if extensive enough, a threat to life.
 Though initially best treated in an emergency room, long-term healing may involve natural or synthetic skin grafts, antibiotics and physical rehabilitation.

-Tumors, benign or cancerous
+Tumors, Benign or Cancerous

 Anytime more skin is removed than can be quickly re-grown by the body, grafting is commonly employed.
 Natural or synthetic grafts are often used in burn therapy and reconstructive surgeries.
 It is a delicate process that requires a Hand Surgery Centre specialist, trained in the latest procedures.